 Fighting Brown Patch Disease in your Lawn

 When you see a brown patch on your lawn, it may be tempting to jump to the conclusion that your turf isn’t getting sufficient water.
-However, before you drag out the sprinkler, you might consider calling a lawn care professional.
+However, consider calling a lawn care professional before you drag out the sprinkler.
 That spot of unhealthy grass may indicate the presence of brown patch disease, and the condition may only be exacerbated with extra watering.

 Brown patch disease is a fairly common lawn problem in Texas.
 Left untreated, it can run riot on your turf, so it’s best to get on top of the situation as quickly as possible.
 Rather than indicating a lack of hydration, brown patch disease results from an infestation of Rhizoctonia fungi.
 This fungus is often present but harmless in conditions that are not conducive to its growth.
 This fungus finds its ideal conditions when the weather is hot and humid.
 Usually, these ideal conditions include daytime highs between 75 and 85 degrees and nighttime lows below 68 degrees.
 Moist grass leaves are a major contributing factor, and watering practices also play a role.
 In turf with Rhizoctonia fungi, over-watering, watering late in the day, and poorly drained soil can spell trouble.
 Couple these conditions with stagnant air and too much shade, and you may have a recipe for lawn disaster.